danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 3. Our remote server resolved the `managers` field and returned a filtered list of employees
 4. The client cache parsed this response, wrote the managers query to the cache and updated the normalized `Employee:1` entity

-The downside to this approach is that we still hit the network to get our managers, when we would have been fine using the existing cached data we had on all of our employees to get a list of them.
+The downside to this approach is that we still hit the network to get our managers when we would have been fine using the existing cached data we had on all of our employees to get a list of them.
 Making distinct queries over the network for data we already have available in the cache will slow down the experience for our users and introduce unnecessary network burden.

 ## [Reading from the Apollo Cache](#reading-from-the-apollo-cache)

 Instead of making a query over the network to our GraphQL server, we can use [Apollo 3 field policies](https://www.apollographql.com/docs/react/caching/cache-field-behavior/) to access data from the cache.

-A field policy, as described by Apollo's documentation, let's developers:
+A field policy, as described by Apollo's documentation, allows developers to:

 > customize how a particular field in your Apollo Client cache is read and written.